liquity/dev/README.md

 Stability Providers earn LQTY tokens continuously over time, in proportion to the size of their deposit.
 This is known as “Community Issuance”, and is handled by `CommunityIssuance.sol`.

-Upon system deployment and activation, `CommunityIssuance` holds an initial LQTY supply, currently (provisionally) set at 1/3 of the total 100 million LQTY tokens.
+Upon system deployment and activation, `CommunityIssuance` holds an initial LQTY supply, currently (provisionally) set at 32 million LQTY tokens.

 Each Stability Pool deposit is tagged with a front end tag - the Ethereum address of the front end through which the deposit was made.
 Stability deposits made directly with the protocol (no front end) are tagged with the zero address.